Outsourcing Software Testing: All You Need to Know About the Approach

 With the homework done, your chances of outsourcing a perfect software testing team are significantly higher.

-What about security aspects of outsourced software testing?
+What about the security aspects of outsourced software testing?

 Another issue that comes up when starting to outsource software testing services is security.
 Well, this one has the ground to be – we often see the news about sensitive data breaches, so you have all the right to be concerned.

-In the U.S., in its turn, there is a whole array of legislation protecting personal data on both federal and state levels.
+In the US, in turn, there is a whole array of legislation protecting personal data on both federal and state levels.
 Among them:

-• The Federal Trade Commission act, which sets forth the executive mechanism for the breach of data protection rules;
+• The Federal Trade Commission Act sets forth the executive mechanism for the breach of data protection rules;

 • Domain user data protection acts (HIPPA, GLBA, FERPA, COPPA).

-How to Find the Right Software Testing Team to Outsource?
+How to Find the Right Software Testing Team to Outsource to?

 Step 1.
 Clarify your business needs